 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent inhibitor of noradrenalin and dopamine uptake (Ki values are 4.7, 26 and 4000 nM for inhibition of noradrenalin, dopamine and 5-HT uptake respectively, in rat brain).
+Nomifensine is a potent inhibitor of noradrenaline and dopamine uptake (Ki values are 4.7, 26 and 4000 nM for inhibition of noradrenaline, dopamine and 5-HT uptake respectively, in rat brain).
 Increases central dopamine levels in rats following systemic administration.
 Displays antidepressant activity.

 |Storage||Store at +4°C|